 - Fold into a circle, and drop in a bundt pan with the seam side up.

 - Bake at 350 for 35-40 minutes.

-- Once done, transfer to wire rack to cool.
+- Once done, transfer to a wire rack to cool.

-- Make icing by combining 2 cups powdered sugar and 2 tsp milk.
+- Make the icing by combining powdered sugar, milk, and vanilla..
 Whisk thoroughly until smooth.

-- When cake is cooled, drizzle icing along the top, and follow with sprinkles.
+- When the cake is cooled, drizzle icing along the top, and follow with sprinkles.